ybyzek/theniledev-examples/js/events/deploy-webapp-with-pulumi/README.md

 # Nile Events Example #

-This example demonstrates how synchronize your data plane and control plane in real time with Nile events.
+This example demonstrates how to synchronize (i.e., `reconcile`) your data plane and control plane in real time with Nile events.

 Nile doesn't prescribe any particular deployment solution, but here we'll be using [Pulumi](https://app.pulumi.com/) to deploy objects into AWS.

+> If you're using another tool like Kubernetes or Terraform, you could replace
+> the `PulumiAwsDeployment` class with your own deployment implementation.

 ## Prerequisites ##